33 Real Christmas Gifts for 14 Year Old Boys

 KROSER Large Laptop Backpack with USB Charging Port

-Why we like it: Seven years later, same backpack, zero complaints
+Why I like it: Seven years later, same backpack, zero complaints

 My son's KROSER backpack outlasted three phones, two laptops, and his entire growth spurt from 5'4" to 6'1".
 The USB port died sophomore year; he shrugged and kept using it.
 Now he's packing it for college visits.